re7r/rollup-plugin-mdi-fontmin/README.md

 Type: `Array<string>`
 **Required**: Yes

 A list of Material Design Icons (MDI) names to include in the subset.
+These correspond to *css* class names without the `mdi-` prefix.

 ### `output`